UC Blue Ash College

 You may also join the fitness center at the uptown campus for a fee.

-The college rarely closes due to weather or other circumstances.
+The University rarely closes due to weather or other circumstances.
 If it does, the UC Website and Canvas will have an institutional announcement posted that indicates the closing.
 The College sends notices to faculty, staff and students via UC email.
 You can also sign up for a text to be delivered to your phone.
 Please note: When the college is closed due to inclement weather or other emergencies, faculty and students are not to be on campus.

 Faculty do not have “vacation time” or “personal days.”
 You may not cancel a class for personal appointments.
 If you must miss a class due to conference attendance, you must consult with your department chair well before the event to make appropriate arrangements.
 This planned absence should be included in the schedule on your syllabus.